-The octopus is a cephalopod invertebrate, which means it has its legs on its head (cephalo means head, and pod, feet).
-It has 8 tentacles around the mouth and on each tentacle there are two rows of suckers that help it to catch its prey.
-Octopuses are able to change colour and the surface of their bodies in line with their surroundings.
-An octopus’s body also helps us to recognise its mood, so when it is blue it is nervous, pale when it is frightened and reddish when it is angry.
+The octopus is a cephalopod invertebrate.
+It has 8 tentacles around the mouth and on each tentacle there are two rows of suckers that help it to catch its preys.
+Octopuses are able to change color and the surface of their bodies to blend in with their surroundings.
+An octopus’s body also helps us to recognize its mood, so when it is blue it is nervous, pale when it is frightened and reddish when it is angry.

 It can weigh up to 10 kg and its arms may be up to 1 m in length.